-Delivery Day: Any Monday through Friday, excluding NERC holidays.
+Delivery Day: any Monday through Friday, excluding NERC holidays.

 Exercise of Call: daily call on Energy.
 In order to exercise call, Buyer must notify Seller by 0800 a.m.
 CPT of the Business Day prior to the Delivery Day.
 If Buyer exercises call, Buyer is obligated to schedule, purchase and receive, or cause to be received, 100 MW for each hour in the Standard Block during the Delivery Day for which the call is exercised.

-Maximum calls on Energy per summer period included in the Term: 50
+Maximum Calls on Energy per summer period included in the Term: 50

-Scheduling of Energy after Exercise of Call: Day ahead by 11:00 a.m.
+Scheduling of Energy after Exercise of Call: Day ahead by 1100 a.m.
 CPT

 O & M factor: $2.50/MWh